 I can’t tell you how many opportunities I’ve missed because of this.
 How many times I gave up on something that would really make me happy because I was too scared and I was constantly thinking that I would fail.

-We have to keep reminding ourselves that regardless of what will happen, we are strong enough to cope with it – so, we might as well try.
+We have to keep reminding ourselves that regardless of what will happen, we are strong enough to cope with it and tough times never last – so, we might as well try.

 Wanting to control everything…

 I had this bad habit of constantly wanting to control everything – every little thing.

 I thought that as long as I’m in control then I can easily prevent bad things from happening and I can easily keep myself from getting hurt.

 But of course, regardless of how hard I try to do that, I always end up failing and I just end up causing myself, even more, pain and disappointment.

 Because the reality is, no matter what we do we just can’t control everything.

 I’ve learned that instead of spending all my energy trying to control everything, it’s best to accept the things that I have zero control of and do my best on the things that I can control.